bigbite/interactivity-api-tutorial/readme.md

 Node.js and npm\
 A local development environment - suggestions: [WP ENV](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/), [Local](https://localwp.com/)

+> [!WARNING]
+> This demo requires WordPress 6.5 or later and will not work in previous version

 ### What are we building?

 We're going to make a simple reading mode block, in this example it simply sets a `dark mode` state that, we're also going to build a 'notification' block that changes it's own appearance depending on the reading mode state and also handles whether it is expanded or not.